IBM Cloud Docs

 • Create a new TXT record with your domain name registerer with the name and value provided in the configure screen for DKIM

-3. For the enhanced security we do manual verification about the SMTP interface requirement using following questionnaire:
+3. For the enhanced security we perform manual verification about the SMTP interface requirement using following questionnaire:

 1. Will the nature of the email content be Marketing or Transactional?